 The site navigation utilizes arrow, enter, escape, and space bar key commands.
 Left and right arrows move across top level links and expand / close menus in sub levels.
 Up and Down arrows will open main level menus and toggle through sub tier links.
 Enter and space open menus and escape closes them as well.
 Tab will move on to the next part of the site rather than go through menu items.

-Please note: This is NOT a remote work opportunity for out-of-state candidates .
+This is a remote position however it is NOT a remote work opportunity for out-of-state candidates.
 All Duke medical coding opportunities require candidates to have a North Carolina address as a condition of employment.

-The Medical Records Coder II is a certified Coder.
+The Medical Records Coder II is a certified professional coder.
 Coordinate/review the work of subordinate employees and assist with the training and continuing education programs.
-Code medical records utilizing ICD-9-CM and CPT-4 coding conventions.
-Review the medical record to assure specificity of diagnoses, procedures and appropriate/optimal reimbursement for hospital and/or professional charges.
+Code medical records utilizing ICD-10-CM and CPT-4 coding conventions.
+Review the medical record to assure specif icity of diagnoses, procedures and appropriate/optimal reimbursement for hospital and/or professional charges.
 Abstract information from medical records following established methods and procedures.

-Review the complex (problematic coding that needs research and reference checking) medical records and accurately code the primary/secondary diagnoses and procedures using ICD-9- CM and/or CPT coding conventions.
+* Review the complex (problematic coding denials and before billing, that need research and reference checking) medical records and accurately code the primary/secondary diagnoses and procedures including evaluation and manage ment services using ICD-10-CM and/or CPT coding conventions.

-Maintain a thorough understanding of anatomy and physiology, medical terminology, disease processes and surgical techniques through participation in continuing education programs to effectively apply ICD- 9-CM and CPT-4 coding guidelines to inpatient and outpatient diagnoses and procedures.
+* Maintain a thorough understanding of anatomy an dphysiology, medical terminology, disease processes and surgical techni ques through participation in continuing education programs to effectively apply ICD-10-CM and CPT-4 coding guidelines to inpatient and outpatient diagnoses and procedures.

 *Assist with special projects as required.